Ayaka Nishiwaki

 Ayaka Nishiwaki (Nishiwaki Ayaka), nicknamed A~chan (あ～ちゃん), is a Japanese musician and dancer.
 She is one of the members of the Japanese electropop group Perfume.

 Career

 Nishiwaki was born and raised in Hiroshima, Japan, where she attended Actor's School Hiroshima with friends and current Perfume members Yuka Kashino and Ayano Ōmoto.

-She formed Perfume in 2000 with Kashino and former member Yūka Kawashima, who left shortly after to focus on her schoolwork.
+She formed Perfume in 2000 with Kashino and former member Yuka Kawashima, who left shortly after to focus on her schoolwork.
 After discussing the issue with her mother, who believed that a three-piece group had more stage presence than a duo, Nishiwaki asked Ōmoto to join the group.

 Her younger sister Sayaka is a member of the group 9nine.

 In March 2011, Nishiwaki graduated from Asia University with a degree in economics.

 Personal life

-In November 2025, Nishiwaki announced through her official social media account that she had married an ordinary man.
-It was revealed that spouse was Yukihiro Yoshida, president of Yoshida & Co., Ltd..
+In November 2025, Nishiwaki announced through her official social media account that she had married a non-celebrity man.
+It was later revealed that he is Yukihiro Yoshida, the president of Yoshida & Co., Ltd..
+Fellow Perfume members Kashino and Ōmoto served as witnesses to their marriage registration.
+In September 2026, Nishiwaki held a wedding ceremony at Lake Como, Italy.